Kids who outwit adults

 The Rosel Schewel Lecture in Education and Human Diversity, now in its nineteenth year, is brought annually to the campus and community by an endowment established by Elliot Schewel in honor of his wife.
 The purpose of the event is to help educate citizens and focus discussion on a topic that is important to all Americans.

-The lecture is also sponsored by the Lynchburg College School of Education and Human Development and Court Appointed Special Advocates (CASA) of Central Virginia.
+The lecture is also sponsored by the University of Lynchburg School of Education and Human Development and Court Appointed Special Advocates (CASA) of Central Virginia.
 A reception and book signing will follow the free lecture.